ImDuong/DeepOceanDriver/README.md

 # Deep Ocean Solution

 ## Tl;dr
-- Simple project in `Windows 10 x64 architecture` containing `kernel driver` and `user mode client` for viewing `process creation/destruction notification` and prevent program paths if needed.
+- Simple project in `Windows 10 x64 architecture` contains `kernel driver` and `user mode client` for viewing `process creation/destruction notification` and preventing program paths if needed.

 ## Overview
 - This repo represents our School Project for Course `System Programming` in `RHUST`.
 Therefore, the main goal is to revise & share knowledge with system internals and kernel driver, specifically.